kubos/kubos/docs/kubos-design.rst

 To uphold these core priorities, KubOS focuses on enabling mission developers to write small, standalone applications that leverage the microservices and operating system we provide.
 This allows applications to be understood, revised, updated, and tested much more easily, as the total "code change" per mission ends up being only these small applications.

-There is obviously much, much more to what applications and services can do and how they interact, and we suggest diving into the :doc:`KubOS Ecosystem <ecosystem/index>` documentation for more information!
+There is obviously much, much more to what applications and services can do and how they interact, and we suggest diving into the :doc:`KubOS Ecosystem <ecosystem/index>` documentation for more information.
 Or, now that you understand what we've set out to do and why, you can :doc:`get started developing <getting-started/index>`!